or-yam/clightsaber/README.md

 The default color is Blue

+You can also use `random` to generate a random color

 > The code will convert the input to lower-case so you can use whatever letter casing you want.

 ### Incase you insert a color that not exist you'll get an error message